School Committee - February 06, 2025

 My version has the normal way.

-Alan's has that one sideways.
+Allen's has that one sideways.

-It's in the drive, Sean.
+It's in the drive.

-I just think it's visually visual appeal.
+No, no, no. I know.
+I just think it's, I think it's visually, visual appeal.

+Hold on.
+I can do this, Shauna.
 Hold on one second.

 Sorry.

-No, not a problem.
+No, no. Not a problem.

-Oh, look at that, Alan.
+Oh, look at that, Allen.
+You're so good.

 Of all those yellow days is a lot.